Five Ways to Stay Positive When You're Job Hunting

 You can spend too much time mourning any kind of loss, and job loss is no different.
 There is no doubt in my mind that being fired or getting laid off from a job is a very shocking, stressful event.
 In fact, it is perhaps one of the most stressful life events anyone can go through.
 Being out of work (and out of an income) is no picnic.
 Trust me; I've been out of work for over two years, so I know how stressful and emotionally draining it feels.
 I also know how depressing it is to hear one news story after another telling you that the outlook for jobs, now and in the near future, is very bleak.
 Even when you hear news that the economy is showing signs of repair, or that new unemployment claims are on the decrease, if you're still out of work with no good job prospects in sight, it doesn't really sound like good news to you.
 It’s just something else that can make you feel bad about your situation, if you allow it to.

 After losing a job, unless you absolutely hated your job with a passion, no one expects you to feel good about losing it.
 And even if you did hate your job, you were still working there, so chances are you needed the income.
 Whether you loved or hated your job, after losing it, your financial future is in jeopardy and you're facing the very real possibility of some very trying times ahead—in all aspects of your life.
-And even though this is the case, you still have a choice: You can choose to allow yourself to wallow in self-pity for many days, weeks, or even months, or you can tell yourself that you have exactly 24 or even 48 hours to feel bad—to go through a natural process that might involve denial, anger, and sadness.
+And even though this is the case, you still have a choice: You can choose to allow yourself to wallow in self-pity for many days, weeks, or even months, or you can tell yourself that you have exactly twenty-four or even forty-eight hours to feel bad—to go through a natural process that might involve denial, anger, and sadness.
 After that, the positive thing to do is to tell yourself you must recover from the shock, and then get busy doing all you can to change your situation.

 It doesn’t matter if you loved or hated your job; the fact of the matter is you must accept that that job is no more.
 Instead of allowing yourself to mentally complain and whine on and on about your situation, you should use your precious time and your mental energy to remind you of your self-worth and of your value as a worker.
 When you're unemployed, it is very tempting to beat up on yourself and to take your employer’s decision to let you go as an indictment against you as an employee, as a professional in your field, or even as a human being.
 But, even if you feel that you need to shoulder some of the blame for your situation, still, you should keep in mind that your ability to bounce back from your setback is going to be related to how you talk to yourself.
 Blaming yourself, incessantly, for losing your job, is not going to help.
 Monitoring and checking what you are saying to yourself in the aftermath of your job loss, however, is something that can and will help you.
 It will help prepare you to begin the process of rebuilding your future, by making sure what you are saying to you is something positive and helpful, and not negative and harmful.